 Yes, they are curious.
 Yes, they can be loud.
 Yes, they are not quite the masters of the fork and spoon and napkin as I would like.
 But they are not the pack of wild animals my mind makes them out to be.

-It’s so easy for me to feel as if my kids behavior is a reflection of not only me as a parent, but as a person.
-And my kids are NOT me.
+It’s so easy for me to feel as if my kids’ behavior is a reflection of me as a parent and a person.
+But my kids are NOT me.
 They’re not even an extension of myself.
 I need to let them be, and trust that I’ve given them the tools they need to get by in public.
 And I have, because they’re doing it, and doing it beautifully.

 It just took a total stranger to make me see it.